 Since Lin's run began, the guard has resurrected his team back to relevancy.
 The Knicks have a whole new life about them since Linsanity began, and they look as if they will be able to make a splash in this year’s postseason.

 What Lin and the Knicks need to realize is that steeper competition is ahead.
 Thus far, their statement wins have come against an inconsistent Los Angeles Lakers team and the aging Dallas Mavericks.
 The past nine games have been relatively easy, but if this squad can keep it up, you simply can't count out Lin when MVP votes are tallied at the end of the season.

 People love an underdog story, and if Lin can continue his incredible run he’ll be in line to complete the dark horse story of a lifetime with the NBA’s most coveted honor.

 This isn’t all about Lin, however, as he’s going to have to capture the award away from a group of worthy adversaries.

 Lin is being portrayed as the ultimate good guy, so maybe it’s fitting that he’ll have to conquer LeBron James, perceived by many as one of the biggest villains in sports, to win the award.

-But while the Most Improved Player award should already be on a one-way flight to Lin’s trophy case, a strong second-half performance from "Linsanity" could make that hardware futile as it sits on his shelf next to the league’s most prestigious individual award.
+But while the Most Improved Player award should already be on a one-way flight to Lin’s trophy case, a strong second-half performance could make that hardware futile.
+The MVP award is all about value, and Lin's is unmatched at this point in the season.